040code/040code/_posts/2018-09-18-fsf-frontend.md

 ### WebXR, if X = how?
 rating: :star: :star:

 [Diego González](https://twitter.com/diekus) and Indira Knight introduced Extended reality, XR or should we say AR + VR in the browser.
-Physical and virtual worlds are merging, XR is coming to the browser on and the browser is coming to XR devices.
+Physical and virtual worlds are merging, XR is coming to the browser, and the browser is coming to XR devices.
 The frameworks ((A-Frame && ThreeJS) \|\| BabylonJS) && WebGl where demoed in the browser, both in a 2d and 3d view.
 For more details see the [slides](https://www.slideshare.net/DiegoGonzlezZiga/webxr-if-x-how) for more referneces.

 ## Thanks to Codegram